Thursday, January 03, 2008

 Somewhere between LA and Paris I lost my new necklace that my mother gave me on my last birthday and I’m angry at myself even though I can't help a broken clasp.
 That's how I'll start out the journal of my trip.
 It's all uphill from here.

 The trip over was quite comfortable; I had a whole row to myself and spread out to sleep after watching BLADES OF GLORY, which was cute, especially after a nice, big glass of wine.
 Did you know that US Airways - otherwise known as "the one airline I will forever more avoid" doesn’t serve free drinks on international flights anymore?
-I can't believe it, all that money and they can't fork out for a couple louzy drinks?
+I can't believe it, all that money and they can't fork out for a couple lousy drinks?
 Just confirms my suspicion that "duty free" booze doesn't necessarily mean "cheap" booze, because if it did, the "one airline I will forever more avoid" would be able to buy a girl a drink.

 Anyway.